ShishirKumar93/linear_regression_implementation/README.md

  test_class.py and test_regr.py are tests designed to validate our implementation.

- Thanks to [Terence Parr](https://github.com/parrt) for his guidance and support in this school project.
+ Thanks to Prof. [Terence Parr](https://github.com/parrt) for his guidance and support in this school project.